-- 109. (1) The Minister may make regulations: - (a) prescribing matters required or permitted by this Act to be prescribed; or
+- 110. (1) The Minister may make regulations: - (a) prescribing matters required or permitted by this Act to be prescribed; or - (b) prescribing matters necessary or convenient to be prescribed for carrying out or giving effect to this Act. - (2) Without limiting subsection (1), the regulations may: - (a) require persons to make statutory declarations in support of any application, notice or request filed under this Act; and

-- (b) prescribing matters necessary or convenient to be prescribed for carrying out or giving effect to this Act. - (2) Without limiting subsection (1), the regulations may: - (a) require persons to make statutory declarations in support of any application, notice or request filed under this Act; and - (b) provide for the refund, in specific circumstances, of the whole or part of a fee paid under this Act; and - (c) provide for the remission of, or the exemption of specified classes of persons from the payment of, the whole or part of a fee; and - (d) provide for the destruction of documents relating to a trademark at least 25 years after the registration of the trademark has ceased; and - (e) prescribe as penalties for offences against the regulations fines not exceeding 50,000 Vatu.
+- (b) provide for the refund, in specific circumstances, of the whole or part of a fee paid under this Act; and - (c) provide for the remission of, or the exemption of specified classes of persons from the payment of, the whole or part of a fee; and - (d) provide for the destruction of documents relating to a trademark at least 25 years after the registration of the trademark has ceased; and - (e) prescribe as penalties for offences against the regulations fines not exceeding 50,000 Vatu; and - (f) establish an Intellectual Property Office.